BenCuff/github-pages-test/docs/data-vis.md

   facet_wrap(vars(year))
 ```
 {% endcapture %}

 {% include expandable-block-start.html %}
   {% include expandable-section.html number="19" content=expandable_content_19 title="R code for Example 28" %}
 {% include expandable-block-end.html %}

 ### Focus charts

 Where you would like to call attention to one category, for instance when you are comparing data from the current year to data from previous years, you can use a “focus chart” where one line is a different colour to the rest.
-In this case, you can include more than four lines on your chart, but they should be noticeably lighter than the “focus” line, for instance a light grey, and still should be labelled [1] [10].
+In this case, you can include more than four lines on your chart, but they should be noticeably lighter than the “focus” line, for instance a light grey, and still should be labelled.

 {% capture card_content_27 %}
 Example 29: Daily test positivity rates in June for an infectious disease, UK, 2019 to 2024<div>